 Midland Metro (1999)

-The Nottingham 2015 diagram is courtesy Martyn Brailsford/Branchline Society and used with permission.
-Electrification mast codes are not shown on this diagram; south of Station Street (limit of 2004 layout) they are shown on this electrification page.
+Electrification mast codes are not shown on the Nottingham (2015) diagram; south of Station Street (limit of 2004 layout) they are shown on this electrification page.

 Underground distance diagram 4.9Mb file